Solar Panels in Barna, Co. Galway

 A system installed in Barna today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Barna
+Solar grants available in Barna

 Homeowners in Barna, Co.
 Galway can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.